-Yet unphased is Mr Leung: proud proprietor, dried seafood guru and passionate tradition-keeper.
+Yet unphased is Mr Leung: proud proprietor of Tung Hing Tai Kee, dried seafood guru and passionate tradition keeper.
 In fact, he’s optimistic.
-Starting at the tender age of 14 as an apprentice to his father, Mr Leung has been in the game for 60 years and has seen it all.
+Starting at the tender age of 14 as an apprentice to his father, Mr Leung has been in the game for more than 60 years and has seen it all.
 As we chatted away with the help of a trusty translator, the store was filled with elderly ladies stocking up in preparation for their new year feasts.
-He told me some have been frequenting the store since before he was born; initially as toddlers accompanying their grandparents and now as seasoned customers themselves.
-However his optimism is driven by a new breed of customers who are flocking to this store.
+He told me some have been frequenting the store since before he was born, initially as toddlers accompanying their grandparents and now as seasoned customers themselves.
+However, his optimism is driven by a new breed of customers who are flocking to this shop.
 It seems that the young, upwardly mobile Hong Konger’s obsession with food spans far beyond the new fancy Michelin-starred restaurants and trendy hipster joints.
-More than ever, young Hong Konger’s are being drawn to their roots including their ancestor’s love affair with dried seafood, experimenting with traditional dishes at home.
+More than ever, young Hong Kongers are being drawn to their roots, including their ancestors’ love affair with dried seafood, experimenting with traditional dishes at home.

-“Hong Kong is changing rapidly and traditions are being lost, many young people see this as a simple way of maintaining a link to our heritage.
+“Hong Kong is changing rapidly and traditions are being lost.
+Many young people see this as a simple way of maintaining a link to our heritage.
 The elderly enjoy showing the younger generation how to incorporate the ingredients into everyday cooking.
-It gives them a point of connection” - Mr Leung.
+It gives them a point of connection.” – Mr Leung

 I was inspired.
 Browsing the store, I asked Mr Leung what I’d most likely enjoy and what on earth I could make that wasn’t completely beyond my culinary limits.
-He shook his head empathically and selected five of his most ‘gwelio-friendly’ ingredients whilst his business partner walked into a back room and surfaced carrying a dog-eared note book filled with family recipes.
+He empathically shook his head and selected five of his most “gwelio-friendly” ingredients whilst his business partner walked into a back room and surfaced carrying a dog-eared notebook filled with family recipes.
 My translator copied out the carefully chosen selection whilst I was invited to eat lunch out back with the staff.

-Top 5 Recommended Delicacies for Beginners
+Top 5 recommended delicacies for beginners

 - Where does it come from?
-China (Ning Xiang)
+China (Ningxiang )